 On the other hand, video is a great platform to demonstrate creativity and enthusiasm as well as technical production skills.

-This allowed him to track the analytics of the site and see which employer was viewing his CV and how many times!
-For the Digital expert, this is a highly original and creative way to utilise industry skills!
+We have experience of a candidate who created a website to display his CV, and produced landing pages tailored to each job application he sent out.
+This allowed him to track the analytics of the site and see which employer was viewing his CV!
+For the Digital expert, this is a highly original and creative way to utilise industry skills.